IntelRealSense/realsense-ros/README.md

     * The texture of the pointcloud can be modified in rqt_reconfigure (see below) or using the parameters: `pointcloud_texture_stream` and `pointcloud_texture_index`.
 Run rqt_reconfigure to see available values for these parameters.</br>
     * The depth FOV and the texture FOV are not similar.
 By default, pointcloud is limited to the section of depth containing the texture.
 You can have a full depth to pointcloud, coloring the regions beyond the texture with zeros, by setting `allow_no_texture_points` to true.
     * pointcloud is of an unordered format by default.
 This can be changed by setting `ordered_pc` to true.

+ - ```hdr_merge```: Allows depth image to be created by merging the information from 2 consecutive frames, taken with different exposure and gain values.
+The way to set exposure and gain values for each sequence in runtime is by first selecting the sequence id, using the `depth_module.sequence_id` parameter and then modifying the `depth_module.gain`, and `depth_module.exposure`.</br> To view the effect on the infrared image for each sequence id use the `sequence_id_filter.sequence_id` parameter.</br> To initialize these parameters in start time use the following parameters:</br>
+  `depth_module.exposure.1`, `depth_module.gain.1`, `depth_module.exposure.2`, `depth_module.gain.2`</br>
+  \* For in-depth review of the subject please read the accompanying [white paper](https://dev.intelrealsense.com/docs/high-dynamic-range-with-stereoscopic-depth-cameras).

  - The following filters have detailed descriptions in : https://github.com/IntelRealSense/librealsense/blob/master/doc/post-processing-filters.md
    - ```disparity``` - convert depth to disparity before applying other filters and back.